What Life Asks Us to Recall

 Uh, she got me there.
 She could be correct—six years could go by fast.
 Wasn't she just a toddler the other day?

-When I later told Chris about this conversation, he said when he was a kid, he couldn't wait to grow up.
+Later, Chris said to me that when he was a kid, he couldn't wait to grow up.
 He would have as much candy as he wanted, and no one would tell him differently.
-I am witness to his realized truth.
+I am a witness to his realized truth.
 He eats candy every day.
 (Okay, before you worry about Chris, he does take care of himself.)

 I loved that she wanted to hold on to her cherished childhood.
 Why would she want to lose it to the responsibilities and aches of adulthood?